 Steven Wiley is a computational biologist and project manager at Pacific Northwest National Laboratory in Richland, where he has organized and led a number of multi-million dollar projects.
 He is a Laboratory Fellow (the highest scientific rank at PNNL) and a Fellow of the American Association for the Advancement of Science.
 Before joining PNNL in 2000, Steven was a Professor of Pathology at the University of Utah.
 He has been active in community theater since high school and has done sound design with the Mid-Columbia Musical Theatre and video design for the Richland Players.
-Steven is on the board of directors of Columbia Center Rotary.
-From 2009-2011, he was President of the Tri-Cities Habitat for Humanity and has been Senior Warden for All Saints’ Episcopal Church in Richland.
-He has been a member of the Arts Center Task Force since 2012.
+Steven is on the board of directors of Columbia Center Rotary and is currently serving a 3-year term on the Richland Public Facilities District.
+He is a member of Columbia Center Rotary, was President of the Tri-Cities Habitat for Humanity from 2009-2011, and has been Senior Warden for All Saints’ Episcopal Church in Richland.
+He has been a member of Arts Center Task Force since 2012.

 Rick Walling has been active in the efforts to bring a performing arts center to the Tri-Cities for about 20 years and has been on the board of the ACTF since its incorporation.
 Starting out as a performer with Mid-Columbia Musical Theater (formerly Richland Light Opera Company), he’s been active continuously with MCMT for over 30 years as a performer, techie, board member and company president.
 He also performs with the Mid-Columbia Mastersingers.